 - Partial Ejection – As the name implies, when part of a body is thrown through the glass or outside the body of the car, this is known as a partial ejection.

 - Total Ejection – A total ejection occurs when a person is completely thrown out of the vehicle.
 This is the most severe type of ejection, as the rider could be struck by part of the crashing vehicle, or by another car attempting to avoid the wreck.

 Injuries Caused By An Ejection

 Because of the force necessary to eject someone from a vehicle, injuries tend to be rather severe.
 Here’s a look at some of the more common types of injuries sustained during a partial or full ejection.

 - Broken bones

 - Paralysis or death

 Nearly 10,000 people are killed and another 20,000 are injured each year in crashes that involve an ejection, so the likelihood of surviving an ejection isn’t very high.
 That’s why it’s so important to buckle up each and every time you ride in a vehicle.

 Illinois Criminal & Civil Attorneys

-At Appelman & Lloyd, we represent clients in a wide variety of criminal and civil matters – from DUI charges, to divorce proceedings, to small claims court.
+At Appelman Law we represent clients in a wide variety of criminal and civil matters – from DUI charges, to divorce proceedings, to small claims court.
 Our lawyers have decades of combined experience working with clients in the greater Chicago area.
 If you are dealing with a criminal or civil legal issue, it’s important to work with a lawyer you can trust and have confidence in.
-Reach out to the attorneys at Appelman & Lloyd for a free consultation on your criminal or civil matter.
+Reach out to the attorneys at Appelman Law for a free consultation on your criminal or civil matter.